jeremenichelli/jeremias.codes/src/posts/2024-12-18-cheat-codes.md

 ];
 ```

-Finally, for each event the user triggers we go over our array, and when a `code` equals our `storedInput` variable, we call the corresponding `action` method.
+Finally, for each event the user triggers we go over our array, and when a `code` equals the `storedInput` variable, we call the corresponding `action` method.

 ```js
 let lastInputTime = performance.now();